 |Photo Courtesy of Office Max

-This is what is in mine: box of manila folders for organizing jobs, plastic bags, rain cover for my son’s stroller, extra umbrella, and the ‘restaurant’ bag I’ll be discussing next.
+This is what is in mine: box of manila folders for organizing jobs, plastic bags, extra umbrella, and the ‘restaurant’ bag I’ll be discussing next.
 Other items that can fill the crate are groceries, car accessories, and random items that might otherwise float around your trunk or back of car.

 “Restaurant” Bag – I got a drawstring backpack as a promotion from a store I was making a large purchase at a few years ago.
 When I saw it, I knew what it would be perfect for–a ‘restaurant bag.’
 I call it a ‘restaurant bag’ because it is filled with items to keep my kids occupied when we go out to eat.
-I keep it stocked with paper, crayons, stickers, and my two year old’s highchair cover.
+I keep it stocked with paper, crayons, stickers, and a package of wipes.
 This is kept in the crate so I’ll always know where to find it when we pull into the restaurant parking lot.